What is your school schedule?/When does school start?

 What other learning materials are used?

 Additional resources for group and independent projects are used and depend on the project.
-We also use Supercharged Science for science experiments, and an eclectic blend of resources for Socratic discussions and Tribe-building activities.
+The students choose the topics/projects, so it depends on what students choose to use.
+We use Supercharged Science and a variety of other resources for science experiments, and an eclectic blend of resources for Socratic discussions and Tribe-building activities.

 What is 2e/twice-exceptional?

 2e, also known as twice-exceptional, means someone who is intellectually gifted and also has a learning difference, challenge, or disability.
 All too commonly, twice-exceptional kids are either viewed as not needing accommodations because they are gifted (and the learning difference, challenge, or disability is not addressed), or they are treated solely for the disability/challenge without nurturing the tremendous intellectual potential of their giftedness.
 At Great Minds Learning Community we nurture the whole child — both the intellectual thirst and the challenges — while creating strong relationships and a welcoming community of peers.
-Some common twice-exceptionalities/challenges/learning differences we work with are dysgraphia, dyslexia, dyscalculia, hypermobile/ADHD, sensory processing challenges, chemical sensitivity and allergies, social difficulties, anxiety, and high-functioning autism (Aspergers).
+Some common twice-exceptionalities/challenges/learning differences we work with are dyslexia, ADHD/hypermobile, sensory processing challenges, vision challenges, dysgraphia, dyscalculia, chemical sensitivity and allergies, Asperger’s/High Functioning Autism, anxiety, or social difficulties.

 It can also be very difficult to differentiate between “Dabrowski’s overexcitabilities” — characteristic of gifted individuals — and disabilities.
 As a result, many gifted children are misdiagnosed by professionals with limited or no experience in giftedness because the “symptoms” of giftedness and many diagnoses have a huge overlap.
 (To learn more about overexcitabilities, visit: http://sengifted.org/overexcitability-and-the-gifted/)